alvations/usaarhat-repo/Europarl-MT.md

 Now, view the `script_europarl_mt.py` in your favorite text editor, e.g. `gedit script_europarl_mt.py`.

 You will see that there are multiple steps that you took similar to the `MeeT-Moses.md` exercise.
-In addition, there is an extract step that will download the Europarl automatically.
+In addition, there is an extra step that will download the Europarl automatically.

 Take note of these parameters in the file: